kkumarsupraja/Emotion_detection/README.md

 Face Recognition- The attendance of employees is automatically updated in the database along with the time and date of login which will help in keeping a check on how regular an employee is.
 Emotion Recognition- The emotion of an employee at the time of login is also recorded along with attendance on the basis of which an approprite quote is displayed on the employee's screen to motivate him/her and a personalized picture is displayed which has a positive visual impact on their mood and hence work performace.

+# How to run
+Install the streamlit,deepface,face_recognition,numpy,open-cv,datetime,mysql-connector-python and pillow libraries using the pip install commmand.
+Start apache and mysql in Xampp control panel and import the database in the desired format into phpmyadmin.
+Run home.py by giving the command - streamlit run followed by location of the file in your device and you are good to go!!

 # Project Application:
 Using this data collected over a reasonable period of a month or so, any company/organisation can easily keep a check on the mental health of their employees which directly affects their productivity and performance at work and the benefit to the company.
 A happy, Motivated and healthy work environment can help technology reach great heights and help you and me, or rather humanity as a whole to a great extent